An educational partnership between the Holland Symphony Orchestra & Carnegie Hall.

 - 18 teachers, 1320 students, 19 schools

 The Holland Symphony works with all schools along the West Michigan Lakeshore.

 If you are interested in becoming a part of our Link Up experience, please contact Jayne Gort at 616-886-1344 or email@example.com.
 You can also reach our staff through the office at 616-796-6780 or firstname.lastname@example.org

 To register your school, sign up here!

-• We will be learning and performing the Orchestra Rocks for the 2021-2022 school year.
-In the Orchestra Rocks, the students will learn about rhythm, pulse and groove.
+• This past year, students learned and performed the Orchestra Rocks curriculum.
+In the Orchestra Rocks, the students learned about rhythm, pulse and groove.

 • One universal element of music is rhythm.
 Composers and musicians play with elements of musical time, creating patterns of sound and silence that are expressive and exciting.